mattcroat/joy-of-code/posts/introduction-to-tailwind-css/introduction-to-tailwind-css.md

 I mentioned earlier how I enjoy writing CSS, but it doesn't mean I enjoy repetition.
 How many times do we write out the same things over again?

-I mean the tedious nature of curly brackets, semicolons, and coming up with class names, which leads to using metodologies like [BEM](http://getbem.com/introduction/), but we're only fooling ourselves believing this approach is truly a separation of concerns when our markup becomes dependant on the class names we assign it.
+I mean the tedious nature of curly brackets, semicolons, and coming up with class names, which leads to using methodologies like [BEM](http://getbem.com/introduction/), but we're only fooling ourselves believing this approach is truly a separation of concerns when our markup becomes dependent on the class names we assign it.

-I love [SASS](https://sass-lang.com/), but truth be told, I rarely find use for it nowadays with CSS variables being a thing, and how everything is componetized if you're using a JavaScript framework, or having the option of using [CSS-in-JS](https://en.wikipedia.org/wiki/CSS-in-JS) in popular frameworks such as [React](https://reactjs.org/).
+I love [SASS](https://sass-lang.com/), but truth be told, I rarely find use for it nowadays with CSS variables being a thing, and how everything is componentized if you're using a JavaScript framework, or having the option of using [CSS-in-JS](https://en.wikipedia.org/wiki/CSS-in-JS) in popular frameworks such as [React](https://reactjs.org/).

 ## The Tailwind CSS Approach

-To get up and going, we're going to use [Tailwind Play](https://play.tailwindcss.com/) which is an official playground provided by the Tailwind team.
+To get up and going, we're going to use [Tailwind Play](https://play.tailwindcss.com/), the official playground provided by the Tailwind team.
 It has everything set up.
 Once you open it, clear the example in the HTML file, so we can work from a blank slate.

 If you want to use Tailwind in your project you can read the [installation steps](https://tailwindcss.com/docs/installation) from the documentation.